 Students in the Department of Anthropology may be considered for the following sources of funding:

-- Department of Anthropology Graduate Assistantship.
-The Department of Anthropology provides graduate assistantships on a competitive basis to graduate students enrolled in the PhD program.
+- Department of Anthropology Graduate Assistantship – The Department of Anthropology provides graduate assistantships on a competitive basis to graduate students enrolled in the PhD program.
 These assistantships provide support for four years if entering with a Master’s degree, and for five years if entering with a Bachelor’s degree.
 Graduate assistants work as research assistants or teaching assistants within the department.
 Some teaching assistants are assigned to assist a professor, and others serve as the instructor of record for a course.
-Assistantships come with a $15,500 stipend per year, and coverage for tuition and eligibility for university health insurance.
+Assistantships come with a $20,000 stipend per year, and coverage for tuition and eligibility for university health insurance.
 Students apply for assistantships on an annual basis, and the awards generally provide two semesters of funding.

-- Texas A&M University Graduate Diversity Fellowship Award.
-This includes an $18,000 stipend per year for 3 years, ~$9,000 per year for tuition, and a departmental assistantship (valued at ~$9,100) for three years.
+- Texas A&M University Graduate Aviles Johnson Award – This includes an $18,000 stipend per year, for 3 years, ~$9,000 per year for tuition, and a departmental assistantship (valued at ~$9,100) for three years.
 Only U.S. citizens and permanent residents are eligible for this award.
-All incoming Ph.D. students who meet this eligibility requirement AND who will contribute to the overall diversity of the university may be considered for this award.
-Applicants who feel that that they would be a good candidate for this award should contact the Director of Graduate Studies or Academic Advisor when they submit their application.
+All incoming PhD students who meet this eligibility requirement AND who will contribute to the overall diversity of the university may be considered for this award.
+Applicants who feel that that they would be a good candidate for this award should contact the director of graduate studies or academic advisor when they submit their application.

-- Texas A&M Pathways to the Doctorate Fellowship Award.
-The Pathways to the Doctorate Fellowship Program partners with faculty teams or individual faculty at Texas A&M University (TAMU) to recruit into and graduate from TAMU doctoral programs high quality and diverse students who received their baccalaureate degrees from Texas A&M System institutions and who are U.S. citizens or permanent residents.
+- Texas A&M Pathways to the Doctorate Fellowship Award – The Pathways to the Doctorate represents a partnership between OGAPS and Texas A&M faculty members to recruit into and graduate from Texas A&M doctoral programs high quality and diverse students who received their baccalaureate degrees from Texas A&M System institutions and who are U.S. citizens or permanent residents.
 Programmatic outcomes associated with these goals are to create potential future faculty for Texas Higher Education institutions, build institutional links and pipelines, and to increase diversity at the Texas A&M University.
-TAMU Faculty will mentor Pathways to the Doctorate students in gaining authentic research experiences, developing a capacity of critical problem solving, establishing relationships with research professionals, developing leadership skills to manage diverse teams, and improving their curriculum vitae.
+Texas A&M faculty will mentor Pathways to the Doctorate students in gaining authentic research experiences, developing a capacity of critical problem solving, establishing relationships with research professionals, developing leadership skills to manage diverse teams, and improving their curriculum vitae.

-- Department of Anthropology Professional Development Awards.
-These awards can be used to offset the cost of experiences that add to the knowledge base of graduate students.
-Funding is provide for students to take short courses, certifications, or otherwise take advantage of opportunities that will further their academic profiles.
-Funding will only be given to opportunities that are unavailable at Texas A&M. There will be two deadlines for these awards this semester, October 15th for the Fall and TBD for the Spring.
-For more information, please contact Lori Wright at email@example.com.
+- Department of Anthropology Professional Development Awards – These awards can be used to offset the cost of experiences that add to the knowledge base of graduate students.
+Funding is provided for students to take short courses, certifications, or otherwise take advantage of opportunities that will further their academic profiles.
+Funding will only be given to opportunities that are unavailable at Texas A&M University.
+There will be two deadlines for these awards this semester, October 15th for the fall and TBD for the spring.
+For more information, please contact Dr. Lori Wright at email@example.com.

 All incoming students are encouraged to apply to the following sources of external funding (if they meet the eligibility requirements):

-- National Science Foundation (NSF) Graduate Research Fellowship.
-The NSF Graduate Research Fellowship (GRF) provides three years of support for graduate study including a $30,000 stipend plus tuition and fees.
+- National Science Foundation (NSF) Graduate Research Fellowship – The NSF Graduate Research Fellowship (GRF) provides three years of support for graduate study including a $30,000 stipend, plus tuition and fees.
 The GRF is intended for students who are in the early stages of their graduate study and who have excellent academic records.
 These fellowships are open to U.S. citizens or permanent residents who have not yet entered the graduate program or who are in the first or second year of the program.
 Applicants must have completed no more than 12 months total of graduate education.
-The application deadline is in early November.
+The application deadline is late October/early November, determined by discipline.

-- Texas A&M University Department of Anthropology Graduate Student Travel Awards.
-The Department of Anthropology provides limited funding on an annual basis for graduate students to offset travel expenses for conference presentations and/or fieldwork.
-Award amounts vary from year to year, and typically range from $200 to $1000.
+- Texas A&M University Department of Anthropology Graduate Student Travel Awards – The Department of Anthropology provides limited funding on an annual basis for graduate students to offset travel expenses for conference presentations and/or fieldwork.
+Award amounts vary from year to year, and typically range from $200 to $1,000.
 Currently, the maximum amount of funds that can be requested is $750 per student.
 Students can request funds for both travel and research, but must submit two separate applications.
 There are two annual deadlines: October 15th and February 15th.
 For more information, please contact Dr. Lori Wright at firstname.lastname@example.org.

-- Fulbright Foundation U.S. Student Fulbright Grant.
-Fulbright Grants are open to U.S. citizens for conducting study or research abroad in any country in which they have not previously resided for more than six months.
+- Fulbright U.S. Student Program – Fulbright Grants are open to U.S. citizens for conducting study or research abroad in any country in which they have not previously resided for more than six months.
 Applicants must demonstrate a level of proficiency in a foreign language necessary to the proposed research.
-Fulbright fellowships include travel expenses and a stipend for one year of study/research.
-The University deadline for applications is usually in early September.
-At Texas A&M, all students (including graduate studnets) who are currently enrolled at Texas A&M University must apply through the Honors and Undergraduate Research office.
+Fulbright Fellowships include travel expenses and a stipend for one year of study/research.
+The University’s deadline for applications is usually in early September.
+At Texas A&M, all students (including graduate students) who are currently enrolled at Texas A&M University must apply through the LAUNCH Undergraduate Research Office.
 The applications must be verified and endorsed by the campus Fulbright Program Advisor.

-- Texas A&M University Office of Graduate Studies Dissertation Fellowships.
-The Office of Graduate Studies at Texas A&M offers a limited number of dissertation fellowships each year on a competitive basis (5 $15,000 awards made each semester).
+- Texas A&M University Office of Graduate and Professional Studies Dissertation Fellowships – The Office of Graduate and Professional Studies at Texas A&M offers a limited number of dissertation fellowships each year on a competitive basis (5, $15,000 awards made each semester).
 These one-year fellowships are intended to support doctoral students in the final writing of their dissertation.
 These awards are NOT intended to finance data collection or the completion of doctoral coursework.

-- American Association of University Women Dissertation Fellowship.
-Dissertation Fellowships support women doctoral candidates completing dissertations.
+- American Association of University Women Fellowships & Grants – Dissertation Fellowships support women PhD candidates completing dissertations.
 Candidates must be U.S. citizens or permanent residents.
 Candidates are evaluated on the basis of scholarly excellence, the quality and originality of project design, and active commitment to helping women and girls through service in their communities, professions, or fields of research.
 To qualify, applicants must have completed all course work, passed all required preliminary examinations, and received approval for their research proposal or plan before application submission (in November).
 Students holding any fellowship for writing a dissertation in the year prior to the AAUW fellowship year are not eligible.
 Open to applicants in all fields of study.
 Scholars engaged in science, technology, engineering and math and also researching gender issues are especially encouraged to apply.